smugcloud/angular-openweather/README.md

 You can pick one of these options:

-* serve this repository with a webserver of-your-choice
+* Set the API Key, install node.js and run `node scripts/web-server.js`
-* install node.js and run `scripts/web-server.js`
+* Run the app as a Docker container passing in the API Key as an environment variable: `docker run -d -p 9090:9090 -e API_KEY=<APIKEY> smugcloud/openweather:v1`

 Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.